DiemNewsAndTalks/Diem-News-And-Talks/Whitepaper-v0.1.md

 The project is being developed to take to market with the following key features:

-•	Social Media Profiles. *To use for community initiatives, campaigns, building awareness around particular subject or peice of infomation.
+•	Social Media Profiles. *Will be used for community initiatives, campaigns, building awareness around particular subject or peice of infomation.
 Plus using social media allows for free and potentially discounted marketing to access a larger user base, moreso gaining insights from the community, industry participants and other news sources can be found on social media while also supporting the growth of the project.*

 •	Weekly Newsletters.